 The solution is Data Analytics and Machine Learning (ML).
 Practice shows that a significant number of suspected cases can be identified using these methods.
 Various solutions are conceivable, from guided to self-learning machine learning models, including self-building decision trees, neural networks, and integrated analytics platforms.
 Which of these makes the most sense depends on the data available.
-If the right technology is selected, it detects abnormalities from large amounts of data that would otherwise only have been reported externally via police authorities, correspondent fintech, or from the industry network.
+If the right technology is selected, it detects abnormalities from large amounts of data that would otherwise only have been reported externally via police authorities, correspondent fintech, or industry networks.

 Understanding of Data

-A machine learning model lives from its data and learns more the more different data samples are repeated.
+A machine learning model lives from its data and learns more the more distant data samples are repeated.
 This increases statistical accuracy, explains the dynamics of the model, and leaves room for further design.
 The model can be adapted and improved by subsequently making the results plausible.